karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-2.md

 ```
 OpenTelemetry Metrics works by using the ``MeterProvider`` to create a ``Meter`` and associating it with one or more ``Instruments``, each of which is used to create a series of ``Measurements``.

-The ``MeterProvider`` will hold the configuration for metrics like Meter names, Readers or Views.
+The ``MeterProvider`` holds the configuration for metrics like Meter names, Readers or Views.

 The ``MeterProvider`` must be configured using the ``AddOpenTelemetryMetrics()`` extension method.